ROMERÍA (2025) the final film in the semi-auto-fiction trilogy by Catalan writer/director Carla Simón.

 Santa Compaña dance at midnight

-Interestingly, the cello sounds that accompany much of the film are always tense and even grating, adding a whole level of tension- Also, throughout the film, camcorder shots taken by Marina are hand-held in keeping with immediacy that remains present at all times.
-Flash- backs are in super 8 stylized shots that, in turn, also maintain a documentary feel.
-The voice over quotes from Marina’s mother’s diary are not too intrusive.
+Interestingly, the cello music (by Ernest Pipó), that accompanies much of the film is always tense and even grating, adding a whole level of tension.
+Also, throughout the film, camcorder shots are hand-held in keeping with an immediacy that remains present at all times.
+Flash-backs are in super-8 stylized shots that, in turn, also maintain a documentary feel.
+The voice-over quotes from Marina’s mother’s diary are not too intrusive.
 Often, VO can be gimmicky, but here the flow is gentle and does not break the moment.

 Romeria ( 2025) 5

-Llúcia García as Marina holds her own.
-The family dynamics are well-studied, from the prejudiced rigidity of the grandparent’s views versus the younger generations.
+Llúcia García as Marina holds her own in a nuanced performance.
+The family dynamics are well-observed with the prejudiced rigidity of the old grandparent’s views versus the younger generations.
 Marina is fortunate to have her Uncle Lois (Tristán Ulloa) and his family’s help in her quest, which otherwise could easily have failed.
-Her cousin Nuno (Mitch Robles) and her aunt Xulia (Janet Novás) support her which proves to keep her sane in the toxic atmosphere of a family enveloped in the shame of having a son who died of AIDS.
-Not only are they ashamed their son FON died from his addiction, but Marina’s mother has been seen as the person responsible for leading him astray.
-(Llúcia García and Mitch Robles double as Marina’s parents)-
+Her cousin Nuno (Mitch Robles) and her aunt Xulia (Janet Novás) support her, which helps to keep her sane in the toxic atmosphere of a family enveloped in a web of denials and lies.
+Not only are they ashamed their son, FON, died from his addiction, but Marina’s mother is seen as the person responsible for having lead him astray.
+(Llúcia García and Mitch Robles double as Marina’s parents).

 Romeria (2025) 4

-Marina’s parents died in early 1990s, just after the transition period from the mid -seventies to the 1980s that followed the death of the long -term dictator General Francisco Franco in Spain.
-When the dictatorship was unexpectedly gone and people were overcome with a feeling of madness and desire for experimentation due to the sudden freedoms that they could access.
-People who got swept up in this, are sometimes referred to as part of the ‘lost generation.’ “
+Marina’s parents died in the early 1990s, just after the transition period from the mid -seventies to the 1980s, that followed the death of the long -term dictator General Francisco Franco in Spain.
+With the dictatorship unexpectedly gone people were overcome with a feeling of madness and desire for experimentation due to the sudden freedoms that they could access.
+Sex, drugs and rock n' Roll, with no one aware how lethal this excitement was to be.
+The many young people who got swept up in this, are sometimes referred to as part of the ‘lost generation.’ “

 “It was a massacre at the time.
 They all dropped like flies: accidents, overdoses and AIDS.”